lassegit/git18n-examples/create-react-app/README.md

-# NextJS with git18n and react-intl
+# create-react-app with git18n and react-intl

 ## Installation